Emma Barton

 Emma Louise Barton (born 26 July 1977) is an English actress.
 She is known for her role as Honey Mitchell in the BBC soap opera EastEnders, which she has portrayed since November 2005.
-Before her role in EastEnders, Barton appeared in Spooks and on stage in plays including Grease and Chicago.
-In 2019, Barton competed in the seventeenth series of Strictly Come Dancing, paired with professional Anton du Beke, reaching the final.
+Before her role in EastEnders, Barton appeared in Spooks and stage productions including Grease and Chicago.
+In 2019, Barton competed in the seventeenth series of Strictly Come Dancing, paired with professional Anton Du Beke, reaching the final.

 Early life

 Barton attended Horndean Community School in Hampshire from 1989 to 1993, and then trained at the Guildford School of Acting, graduating in 1998.

 Career

 Barton joined the cast of EastEnders as Honey Mitchell in November 2005 and played the role until September 2008 when the character was one of several written out by executive producer Diederick Santer that year.
 Following a brief return in 2014, it was announced on 6 September 2015 that Barton would return to the role permanently in November that year.

 On 14 November 2008, Barton sang live for Children in Need in the BBC studios in London.
 She starred in the title role of Snow White in the Marlowe Theatre's Canterbury pantomime from December 2008 – January 2009 alongside Stephen Mulhern.
 From March to November 2009 she was touring the UK in the stage production of Chicago, alongside Jimmy Osmond and Twinnie-Lee Moore, playing Roxie Hart.

 In December 2009, Barton played the part of Jack in Jack and the Beanstalk at Devonshire Park Theatre in Eastbourne.
 In May 2014, Barton became an Ambassador for Locksheath Pumas Rugby Club in Fareham, Hampshire.
 Also in May 2014, Barton reprised her role as Honey in EastEnders for a short stint.
 In June 2014 she was a contestant in Celebrity Masterchef.

 From 2011 to 2012, Barton played the part of Lily St. Regis in the musical comedy Annie at the West Yorkshire Playhouse.
 During 2014, Barton played Dolly in the National Theatre's touring production of One Man, Two Guvnors.
 During the 2016 to 2017 Christmas pantomime season, Barton played the role of Tinkerbell in the Crawley Hawth Theatre pantomime production of Peter Pan.
 She returned to pantomimes in 2022, portraying Fairy Bon Bon in Beauty and the Beast.